awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 With Snowflake as a data source in Data Wrangler, you can quickly and easily connect to Snowflake without writing a single line of code\.
 Additionally, you can join your data in Snowflake with data stored in Amazon S3 and data queried through Amazon Athena and Amazon Redshift to prepare data for machine learning\.

 Once connected, you can interactively query data stored in Snowflake, easily transform data with 300\+ pre\-configured data transformations, understand data and identify potential errors and extreme values with a set of robust pre\-configured visualization templates, and quickly identify inconsistencies in your data preparation workflow and diagnose issues before models are deployed into production\.
-Finally, you can export your data preparation workflow to Amazon S3 for use with other SageMaker features such as SageMaker Autopilot, Amazon Feature Store and SageMaker Pipelines\.
+Finally, you can export your data preparation workflow to Amazon S3 for use with other SageMaker features such as Amazon SageMaker Autopilot, Amazon SageMaker Feature Store and Amazon SageMaker Model Building Pipelines\.

 ### Administrator Guide<a name="data-wrangler-snowflake-admin"></a>